As we migrate further away from the Sun temperature drops and volatile ices tend to dominate the bodies of the solar system.

 This is what F. Nimmo was saying prior to the flyby, however, today with no additionally supportive data he supports the hypothesis that there is a subsurface ocean created by a radioactively hot core.

-The only thing added since these statements by Nimmo and McKinnon are models bent and twisted to create single minded outcomes while ignoring some basic fundamental observational facts.
+The only thing added since these statements by Nimmo and McKinnon are models bent and twisted messaged and caressed to create single minded outcomes while ignoring some basic fundamental observational facts.

 Objects in a Neptune orbital resonance with radius larger than 600-700 km tend to be brighter (higher albedo) than non resonant objects suggesting resonance is the engine driving their resurfacing not radioactivity.